Blog: Driving down emissions - Paul Kerr

 Whilst our main focus is on energy generation and efficiency, the sheer scale of Scottish Water’s operations will also require the creation of ‘carbon sinks’.
 A lot of great work is being done to maximise the use of our land to help with carbon offsetting such as tree planting and peatland restoration.
 But there are lots of factors to consider to ensure we protect ecosystems whilst creating opportunities for new habitats to flourish.

 So a lot to play for.
 The opportunities are boundless, but only if we take bold and immediate action.
-We must work together and combine forces where we can.
+We must work together and combine forces where we can to drive down emissions.
 We must make conscious decisions in everything we do.
 In short, we must adopt a ‘mindset change’ to address ‘climate change’.